-Shortly after the 9/11 Twin Towers attack in 2001 the well-known Dutch artist Frank Borst created an airplane by his own hand, also he painted a large canvas to commemorate the victims of this tragedy.
+Shortly after the 9/11 Twin Towers attack in 2001 the well-known Dutch artist Frank Borst created an airplane by his own hand, along with a large painting to commemorate the victims of this tragedy.

-In his vision they showed him the hundreds hands lifting the airplane “Paradise Bird” up to the sky and asked him where he wanted to place their monument.
+In his vision they showed him hundreds of hands lifting the airplane “Paradise Bird” up to the sky, and asked him where he wanted to place their monument.

 Then they asked him: “Where do you want to locate it specifically?”

-At the heart of this airship ( it’s size 26 x 20 feet ) Frank constructed a kaleidoscope of pinball-machines with their amazing lay-outs and colorful lightning.
+At the heart of this airship Frank constructed a kaleidoscope of pinball-machines with their amazing lay-outs and colorful lightning.
 Numerous blinking bulbs seem to symbolize a color ring of candle light.